Bot Payments API

 2. Choose Forwarding Behavior

-As of Payments 2.0 there are two ways for handling forwarded copies of your invoices, controlled by the parameter start_parameter in the sendInvoice method.
+There are two ways for handling forwarded copies of your invoices, controlled by the parameter start_parameter in the sendInvoice method.

 • A. Multi-chat invoice.
 Forwarded copies show a Pay button, which multiple users can press and attempt to pay for the goods or services.
 Inline invoices are always multi-chat invoices.